shirish93/shirish93.github.io/_failedprojects/olpc.md

 ---
 layout: post
-title:  "OLPC project: a failure to see the limits of technology"
+title:  "OLPC project: a failure to understand the limits of technology"
 author: shirish
 categories: [ innovation, postmortem, ideas, olpc ]
 ---

+You can't just hand a hundred laptops out without significantly adapting the syllabus and the pedagogy, they told us.
+We refused to believe our energy and drive wouldn't be enough.
+We were wrong.

 **Finding Inspiration**